By Benjamin Nobel, March 23, 2021

 So while we have good information on the second print copies that carried newsstand bar codes, how about the 1st print newsstand copies… how well did they sell?
 Unlike the gold UPC coded copies, the first print newsstand copies were sold in polybags, and they look like this:

 Unfortunately, Overstreet gives no estimate whatsoever for the sales numbers on these first print newsstand copies with UPC codes; however, they do give us some “clues,” in the form of print run numbers for other poly-bagged versions.
-In addition to their sales of regular unbagged direct edition copies, Marvel apparently took 125,000 copies out of the regular direct edition print run and stuck those in bags too.
+In addition to their sales of regular unbagged direct edition copies, Marvel apparently printed 125,000 direct edition copies and stuck those in bags too — and the “webbing” on the cover looks to have been given a slightly different shade of color (more purple).
 Overstreet gives the polybagged direct editions their own line item in the guide, and reveals their print run as follows:

 Interestingly, Overstreet has separate value lines for: the polybagged regular direct edition copies; the un-polybagged regular direct edition copies; and also for UPC coded polybagged copies.
 And, perhaps tellingly — since Overstreet appears to be factoring in print run differences into their guided values for other types — they give the “UPC polybagged” copies the same guided value as the “regular polybagged” (direct edition) copies.
 Interesting, right?
 Already, that leads me to wonder if the UPC coded polybagged copies had sales in the same 125,000 neighborhood, in-line with the “regular” (direct edition) polybagged copies?

-The “regular” polybagged direct edition copies look like this (notice the logo in place of a bar code):
+The “regular” polybagged direct edition copies look like this (notice the logo in place of a bar code, and see if you agree that the color of the webbing looks more purple):

 And then Marvel also sold a known number of silver copies in poly-bags as well; and interestingly in the case of those, rather than bag some number of copies out of the regular silver direct edition print run, instead, Marvel cleverly (greedily?) sold those special silver polybagged copies for 25 cents more… and to do this, they placed a $2 price on the plastic bag and then did a distinct print run batch of silver copies with the cover price edited out of the cover itself: